 - Critical Communication Pedagogy

 - Freedom of Expression

 - Various theories of interpersonal communication

-- Communication in group thinking and problem solving
+- Communication and problem solving in group settings and organizational settings

-- The use of persuasion as a social tool for resolving controversy and opinions from the perspectives of both the persuader and the persuaded
+- The use of persuasion as a social tool for advocacy, resolving controversy, and shaping opinions from the perspectives of both the persuader and the persuaded

 - The nature of communication and its relationship to learning and instruction